NiccoloAbate/PluginHost/README.md

 - **MIDI Output**: Support for plugins that generate MIDI.
 - **MPE (MIDI Polyphonic Expression)**: Support for expressive MIDI controllers.
 - **Easier Plugin Search**: Improved workflow for locating installed plugins.
-- **Full Linux Support**: Currently implemented but needs testing and validation.
+- **Full Linux Support**: Theoretically should work, but it needs to be built and tested.
 - **ChucK Event Support For Async Event Synchronization**: plugin.asyncEvent() => now; (Current asyncEventRunning() or waitForAsyncEvents() must be used).

 **Please reach out to me with any requests!**